-The government and commercial services markets are complex and competitive.
-The Committee believes that a competitive compensation package is an important tool in our efforts to attract and retain qualified executives with government and commercial services contracting experience.
+The government and commercial products and services markets are complex and competitive.
+The Committee believes that a competitive compensation package is an important tool in our efforts to attract and retain qualified executives with government and commercial products and services contracting experience.
 In determining total compensation for our NEOs, we consider competitive market data for a peer group of publicly traded companies.
 The Committee does not apply a formulaic approach to setting individual elements of the NEOs' compensation or their total compensation amounts and does not set compensation levels at any specific level or percentile against the peer group data described below.
-However, the Committee periodically reviews market compensation levels to determine whether the total compensation opportunity for the NEOs is appropriate in view of factors such as the compensation arrangements for similarly situated executives in the market and may make adjustments as the Committee determines appropriate.
+However, the Committee periodically reviews market and may make adjustments as the Committee determines appropriate.

 The peer group has historically been selected on the basis of comparable service offerings, market capitalization, revenues and profit margins.
-The nature of our highly decentralized and diverse lines of business presents challenges in identifying similar organizations for comparison purposes and a change to our peer group was made in 2012.
-The Committee has elected to use a larger peer group that was determined by the Institutional Shareholder Services, Inc. (ISS).
-In 2012, ISS used a methodology that identified 14 publicly traded companies in the services industry that are more comparable to our current market capitalization, revenues and profit margins than our previous peer group.
-The larger group of similarly sized peers provides a wider set of financial data, and to attract and retain qualified executives, total compensation levels for our NEOs should be established at a competitive level relative to this group of companies.
-As the company continues to pivot to more commercial work, with emphasis toward supply chain management and maintenance, repair and overhaul services, we will monitor and evaluate potential peer companies that reflect our markets as well as the financial considerations mentioned above.
+The nature of our highly decentralized and diverse lines of business complicates identifying similar organizations for comparison.
+Because of our business diversity relative to our size, we have difficulty identifying peer competitors within our markets with similar financial performance metrics.
+Therefore, we include some peer companies that are not an ideal competitive fit relative to our markets, but they do provide more comparable financial results.
+The Committee has elected to use a larger peer group that was determined by Institutional Shareholder Services, Inc. (ISS) beginning in 2012.
+ISS uses a methodology that identifies several publicly traded companies in the services industry that are comparable to our current market capitalization, revenues and profit margins.
+This group of similarly sized peers provides a wide set of financial and compensation data used to attract and retain qualified executives.
+Total compensation levels for our NEOs are established at a competitive to this group of companies.
+During 2016, the Compensation Committee and management will be reviewing the potential peers that are more consistent with our pivot to more commercial work, with emphasis toward supply chain management and maintenance, repair and overhaul services.
+We will monitor and evaluate potential peer companies that reflect our markets as well as the financial considerations mentioned above.